emcifuntik/IDA-Fusion/README.md

 - Clean and build: `.\build.ps1 -Clean` or `./build.sh --clean`

 See [BUILD.md](BUILD.md) for detailed build instructions and customization options.

+For platform-specific information and cross-platform development details, see [CROSS_PLATFORM.md](CROSS_PLATFORM.md).

 ## Legacy Build Methods (Deprecated)